emanuelegiona/PONE2016_17/README.md

 ### Known bugs

-- Client file list (-l -R) visualization fails, printing out quite a lot spaces instead of actual file paths; this happens when client and server applications run from different computers.
+- Client file list (`-l` or `-R`) visualization fails, printing out quite a lot spaces instead of actual file paths; this happens when client and server applications run from different computers.
 This doesn't happen when both client and server applications run within the same computer.